MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 All India 15% Quota (MCC)

 Medical Counselling Committee (MCC) runs the All India Quota counselling on mcc.nic.in.
 15% seats in govt medical colleges across all states.
 AIIMS, JIPMER, Central institutions also through MCC.
-Three rounds + mop-up + stray.
+Three rounds plus one online Stray Vacancy round — MCC counselling has no mop-up round (that is a state-counselling term).
 Fees in govt MCs through AIQ are slightly higher than state quota (₹50,000 – ₹1,50,000/yr) but still affordable.

 Document Checklist for MBBS Counselling 2026